GNAR1ZARD/cyberjutsu/_posts/2024-04-28-wireshark-writeup.md

 While HTTPS adds a layer of complexity to traffic analysis, understanding its underlying processes and being able to decrypt and examine the content can provide invaluable insights into network security and user behavior.
 Tools like Wireshark, equipped with the right keys and configuration, make this detailed inspection possible, aiding in everything from compliance checks to advanced threat detection.

-## Appendix
+## Deauthentication Analysis with Wireshark

-### Wireshark --Deauthentication
+Using Wireshark to analyze

-Using Wireshark to analyze network traffic and verify the success of a deauthentication attack, as well as the subsequent capture of a WPA 4-way handshake, can be effectively done by following these steps:
+ network traffic and verify the success of a deauthentication attack, as well as the subsequent capture of a WPA 4-way handshake, can be effectively done by following these steps:

 ### 1. **Open the .cap File**